 The Art of Dust — And Why Picasso Wore Gray Suits

 We’ve touched a little on the science of dust, but what about the art of it?
 An art exhibit at the Philadelphia Museum of Art, Into Dust, explored the concept of the fragile nature of the human condition, the passage of time, and “the propensity toward impermanence and disintegration.”

 Pablo Picasso was reportedly fascinated with dust to the point where he refused to let his housekeepers remove it for fear they’d disturb his things.
 He likened dust to a “layer of protection” and said that if dust went missing, he immediately knew someone had touched his things.

 How obsessed was he with dust?
 We can only imagine, but Picasso has been quoted as saying, “…and it’s because I live constantly with dust, in dust, that I prefer to wear gray suits, the only color on which it leaves no trace.”

 While dust fascinates us both scientifically and intrinsically, we don’t necessarily want to breathe it or allow it to accumulate due to the potential industrial hazards discussed many times here in our blog.
-Whether you’re concerned about indoor air quality in general or combustible dust, DualDraw has industrial dust solutions, smoke extraction systems and downdraft equipment designed to combat and contain the hazards of dust.
+Whether you’re concerned about indoor air quality in general or combustible dust, DualDraw has industrial dust solutions, smoke extraction systems and dust collection tables designed to combat and contain the hazards of dust.